Samsu-F/brainfuckBootstrapping/two-tape-brainfuck/two-tape-brainfuck.md

 `o`     | output   | output content of cell as ASCII character            | `.`
 `(`     |          | begin loop if cell content is not zero               | `[`
 `)`     |          | jump back to loop begin if cell content is not zero  | `]`

+# Comments
+Comments begin with `#` and and with a newline-character.
+The newline character is mandatory.